wsvincent/installpython3.com/README.md

 # InstallPython3.com

 This is a free, open-source guide to installing Python 3 on a new computer.
-The goal is not to be a comprehensive resource on the multiple ways to install both Python and configure virtual environments.
-It is to provide the simplest, workable way for a beginner to start with Python.
+While there are multiple approaches, the goal of this site is to provide **one** accurate, easy-to-use solution.
+It is not to overwhelm a beginner.

 If you disagree with a recommended approach, please submit an **Issue**.
-I'm very eager to discuss the relative merits of different approaches but the goal is to recommend **one** approach to newbies, not overwhelm them.
+I'm very eager to discuss the relative merits of different approaches as they often do change over time.

-PRs are welcome for areas--like Linux or Chromebook--not currently covered.

 ## Local Setup